BOARD OF DIRECTORS

-Mr. Morganlander serves as Senior Portfolio Manager and co-founder of Washington Crossing Advisors.
+Chad Morganlander serves as Senior Portfolio Manager and co-founder of Washington Crossing Advisors.
 He has been responsible for the portfolio management across each of the group’s investment advisory programs since the group’s inception.
-Mr. Morganlander has held several investment advisory and analyst positions for Stifel and predecessor firms, including Ryan, Beck & Company and Gruntal & Company.
+Chad has held several investment advisory and analyst positions for Stifel and predecessor firms, including Ryan, Beck & Company and Gruntal & Company.
 He began his career in 1992 at Lehman Brothers.

 Chad regularly comments on the global economy and financial markets on various media outlets, including CNBC, Dow Jones, BNN, Bloomberg, CBS radio, Fox News, The Wall Street Journal, and Reuters.